 - Destinations: Kolocep, Lopud, Sipan, Mljet, Zuljana, Ston, Broce

 - Fully qualified skipper

 - Please note: flights and transfers are not included as some clients like to add a stay in Dubrovnik before or after this holiday.
 We will be delighted to arrange flights, accommodation and transfers around the sailing trip.
 Please just ask one of our Travel Experts for suggestions and prices

-- Departures: Saturday & Sunday departures start at 10 am and Tuesday & Wednesday departures start at 2pm, all from Komolac Marina.
+- Departures: Saturday, Sunday and Monday departures start at 10 am and Tuesday, Wednesday and Thursday departures start at 2pm, all from nearby Komolac Marina.
 The marina is approximately 15 minutes by road from Dubrovnik and we recommend staying in the city the night before.

 There can’t be many better short breaks away than this one.
 You’ll spend three days sailing the calm and peaceful Adriatic and exploring some of the greenest islands on Croatia’s beguiling Dalmatian Coast.
 There’ll be a few gentle activities thrown in along the way too, including stand up paddleboarding, snorkelling, swimming and cycling.